Hms1000/connection-checker/README.md

 - Verify if their internet connection is active.
 - Troubleshoot network issues on containers, VMs, and other environments.

----

 ## Requirements

-- Python 3 must be installed to run the script.
+- Python 3 must be installed to run the tool.
-- The script runs on a command-line interface (CLI).
+- The tool runs on a command-line interface (CLI).

----

 ## Dependencies

- Dependencies will be added to the `requirements.txt` as the script is involves in future

----
+- Dependencies are listed in `requirements.txt` file.

 ## Usage

-Run the script from the command line as follows:
+Run the tool from the command line as follows:

 ```bash